Kayak-HSS/touchmap/README.md

 # TouchMap

 **TouchMap** is a Python library for converting textual data into Braille representations.
-Currently, it supports **Grade 1 Braille** only.
+It supports both **Grade 1 and 2 Braille**.
 Grade 2 support is under active development.

 ## Features

-- Converts plain text (including numbers, punctuation, and scientific notation) into Grade 1 Braille.
+- Converts plain text (including numbers, punctuation, and scientific notation) into Grade 1 and 2 Braille.
 - Supports both **Unicode Braille** and **binary (dot) representation**.
 - Handles context-sensitive characters like `"`, `x`, `*`, `/`, and `-`.
 - Graceful handling of unsupported characters.